okgrow/guides/processes/development/new-app-setup/README.md

 1. Edit Project Settings:
     1. Select `Configuration Files`
     1. Add the project's `settings.json` file
-1. On the Semaphore project homepage click “Set Up Deployment” (staging)
+1. STAGING: On the Semaphore project homepage click “Set Up Deployment”
     1. Choose Heroku:
         1. Select "Automatic"
         1. Select the "master" branch
-    1. Enter the API key for the [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) Heroku user which is found here: https://docs.google.com/spreadsheets/d/1Uu0dUzbRKGMqAkbelLbpGpIHx3yjTeHwB1dgf7dZqyk/edit#gid=0.
+    1. Enter the API key for the `accounts+semaphoredeploy@okgrow.com` Heroku user which is found here: https://docs.google.com/spreadsheets/d/1Uu0dUzbRKGMqAkbelLbpGpIHx3yjTeHwB1dgf7dZqyk/edit#gid=0.
-    1. Select the Staging Heroku app for this project from the list, and name it “Staging”.
+    1. Select the Staging Heroku app for this project from the list, and name the server “Staging”.
-    1. On the Semaphore  project screen, under servers, click the server name (e.g., Staging).
+    1. On the Semaphore  project screen, under servers, click the server name (e.g., "Staging").
     1. On the servers screen, click the "Edit Server" button.
-    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](semaphore-staging-deploy-config)
+    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](semaphore-staging-deploy-config).
+NOTE: These commands will need some customization for your app.
-1. Add a new server by clicking the + button beside 'Servers' (production)
+1. PRODUCTION: Add a new server by clicking the + button beside 'Servers'
-    1. Choose Heroku, then manual, and then master.
+    1. Choose Heroku:
+        1. Select "Automatic"
+        1. Select the "master" branch
-    1. Enter the API key for the [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) Heroku user, check our Accounts.
+    1. Enter the API key for the `accounts+semaphoredeploy@okgrow.com` Heroku user which is found here: https://docs.google.com/spreadsheets/d/1Uu0dUzbRKGMqAkbelLbpGpIHx3yjTeHwB1dgf7dZqyk/edit#gid=0.
-    1. Select the Production Heroku app for this project from the list, and name it “Production”
+    1. Select the Production Heroku app for this project from the list, and name the server “Production”.
-    1. On the Semaphore  project screen, under servers, click the server name (e.g., Staging).
+    1. On the Semaphore  project screen, under servers, click the server name (e.g., "Production").
     1. On the servers screen, click the "Edit Server" button.
-    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](semaphore-staging-deploy-config)
+    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](semaphore-staging-deploy-config).
+NOTE: These commands will need some customization for your app.
 1. Add Slack notifications (no email)
     1. Go to the project's slack channel and add an integration
     1. Add Semaphore as an integration and make note of the webhook URL, then save the integration